 Fiverr is a great option if you are looking for some quick virtual assistant jobs for beginners.

 Fiverr is a freelance marketplace, and it’s one of the easiest places to make money online.

 This means you’re likely to find one-time jobs to build up your experience instead of repeatedly working for the same client.

-A good thing about this is you can work virtual assistant jobs as little or as much as you want without having to worry about contracts or other commitments.
+Most virtual assistants can work as little or as much as they want without having to worry about contracts or other commitments.

 The minimum rate you can charge on Fiverr for a service is $5, but you can charge much more depending on how long a task will take you.

 FlexJobs is a large online job board that only features legitimate opportunities, including assistant jobs for beginners.